 PokerStars

 PokerStars operates in MichiganNew Jersey, and Pennsylvania.
-It shares cash game and tournament players between Michigan and New Jersey.
-When Pennsylvania joins MSIGA, PokerStars can add PA to the network.
+It shares cash game and tournament players between Michigan and New Jersey, but Pennsylvania players remain segregated.
+It’s unclear why PokerStars hasn’t yet expanded shared tables to Pennsylvania.

 Company officials have indicated they’re also considering entering West Virginia, which would further expand the PokerStars US network.